osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install PI Adapter for BACnet using Docker.md

 ### REST access from the local host to the Docker container

-Complete the following to run the container:
+Complete the following steps to run the container:

-1. Use the docker container `bacnetadapter` that you previously created.
+1. Use the docker container `bacnetadapter` that you created previously.
-2. Type the following in the command line (you may need to use the `sudo` command):
+2. Type the following command line (you may need to use the `sudo` command):

 	```bash
 	docker run -d --network host bacnetadapter